 That said, it's worth mentioning that there are numerous lacing techniques to explore, so we encourage you to experiment and discover the one that complements your style when you're lacing up one of the best Nike shoes ever released.

-With all that covered, we hope you can now lace up your new Jordans with ease.
-Stay tuned for more guides like this on RealKit.
+We hope you can now lace up your new Jordans with ease.
+Stay tuned for more guides like this at RealKit.